sebsowter/phaser-webpack/README.md

 ## Tasks

-Run the development server to preview locally.
+Run the development server to preview locally at http://localhost:8080/.

 ```
 npm start